-Government-wide and Fund Financial Statements
+Government-wide and Fund financial statements

 The government-wide financial statements include the statement of net position and the statement of activities.
 These statements report information about the School as a whole.
 Any internal interfund activity has been eliminated from these financial statements.
 Both statements report only governmental activities as the School does not engage in any business type activities.
+These statements also do not include fiduciary funds.